andvra/fastdds-ros/README.md

 	- ros2 topic pub /fix sensor_msgs/msg/NavSatFix "{}"
 - Using eProsima Fast DDS Monitor is useful for seeing if publisher and subscriber actually match.
 TODO: expand this note.
 Write that QoS also matters, how to fix etc
 - To see what nodes are using a topic: ros2 topic info \<topic> -v .
 Topic can be something like /gps_message

+## IDL cleaning: remove all @verbatim.
+Add @final before the struct for the structs that we generate from, eg. IMU and NavSatFix